 If your fig’s roots are healthy, we advise you to choose only a slightly larger pot (about 1-2 inches more).
 Fiddle leaf figs like to be pretty snug and cozy in their pots.
-Giving them an oversized pot will cause the plant’s foliage growth to slow down as it focuses energy into growing its root system.
+Giving them an oversized pot will cause the plant’s foliage growth to slow down as it focuses energy on growing its root system.

 Whatever size pot you choose for your fig, make sure it has a good size drainage hole to prevent root rot and disease.
 Whether you choose a ceramic pot, plastic pot or decorative pot is up to you.
 If you use decorative pots without drainage holes, make sure to place your fig tree in a pot in an existing pot that does have holes and then place it in your decorative pot.